deanturpin/germs.dev/posts/ev-myths.md

-# EV myths and misconceptions
+# EV myths

-It's odd that you have to be armed with counter arguments for owning a electric car.
+It's a curious thing that we must be prepared with counter arguments for owning a electric car.
 But here we are!
-Information has been gathered from various sources -- references at the end -- and then paraphrased by me; and it basically serves as a personal crib sheet.
+The following information has been gathered from various sources -- references in each section -- and then paraphrased by me; and it basically serves as a personal crib sheet.

+The kindest thing we can do is quote facts with references.

 ## EVs don't use green energy